movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 until publication.
 Block-group usage belongs to the separate block group tree when enabled, otherwise to the extent tree.

-Data reservation failure first publishes pending work, then serializes chunk growth without retaining a handle.
+Reservation failure first publishes pending work, then serializes chunk growth without retaining a handle.
 The physical planner avoids existing device extents and superblock stripes, selecting equal-length disjoint stripes for DUP.
-It starts with 32 MiB chunks and halves the size down to 1 MiB when device gaps are smaller.
+It starts with 32 MiB data/metadata or 8 MiB system chunks and halves the size down to 1 MiB when device gaps are smaller.
 Logical ranges append beyond the highest existing chunk.
+Low system space triggers system growth first.
 One reserved handle updates chunk and device trees, device usage, block-group records, and optional extent-format free-space records.
 Chunk-tree COW uses system space.
-The new data group remains private until those records are durable;
+System growth also appends a bootstrap mapping to the superblock system array, whose capacity is checked before mutation.
+The new group remains private until those records are durable; transaction completion publishes the mapping and group indexes before establishing the next generation's reserves.
-the mapping and group indexes are then published together before retrying the original reservation.
-Aborted growth exposes no new allocation space.
+Aborted growth frees the private group and exposes no new allocation space.

 An emergency metadata reserve covers commit and is excluded from ordinary handles.
-A separate reserve protects a minimum orphan-cleanup batch.
+A second reserve protects a minimum orphan-cleanup batch or chunk allocation, with system space for chunk-tree COW.
+Either operation can borrow this promise when ordinary space is unavailable; its unused portion follows delayed references to commit and is replenished at publication.
 Failure to establish the reserves rejects writable mount; failure to replenish after publication leaves that generation durable and the mount read-only.
 Operations with delayed work transfer unused reservations to commit.
 Reservation